jundalisay/spblist/content/en/research/indian/yoga/part-1.md

 <sup>27</sup> The Supreme's sound is Om*.

-> *Superphysics Note: The Om sound is used to maintain the Universe.
+{{< n n="The Om sound is used to maintain the Universe.
 You can think of this as the rumble that a machine makes as a sign that it is running.
 Is the Om sound the cause or the effect?
-We think it is the effect and that's why some spiritual people can hear it.
+We think it is the effect and that's why some spiritual people can hear it." >}}

 <sup>28</sup> By repetitively chanting the Om sound, the meaning of the Om sound is realized. <sup>29</sup> Then inner consciousness is attained and obstacles disappear.